-At the final appointment, clients are given a whole package of information about the testing they have just completed, including their test scores, explanatory material for each test, and further information specific to their pattern of aptitudes.
-The Foundation also provides a variety of additional handouts related to such subjects as a particular aptitude pattern, getting started with using the information, making school and major choices, and ways to start researching the ideas discussed during the summary.
+At the final appointment, clients are given a report of information about the testing they have just completed, which includes their test scores, explanatory material for each test, and a list of career examples specific to their pattern of aptitudes.
+The Foundation also provides a book, Choosing Intelligently, with more in-depth information about specific aptitude patterns, school and major choices, and strategies for using your test results.

 You can always call or email the office where you were tested if you have a few brief questions.
-It helps us if you have your scores handy when you call.
+It helps us if you have your scores with you when you call.
 For a more in-depth discussion of your scores, you should consider scheduling a follow-up conference.

 Yes.
 Contact the office where you were tested.
-For confidentiality reasons, we require a written request, and there is a small fee.
+For confidentiality reasons, we require a written request, and there may be a small fee.

-If you have a physical or mental impairment or learning disability, or are taking a strong medication, please let us know.
-It's possible that your scores may not be accurate; some of the tests are timed, and your scores are determined by how fast and accurate you are.
-You might want to call the testing center nearest you to discuss any impairment or disability, but ultimately only you can decide whether this testing would be suitable.
+If you have a physical or mental impairment or learning disability, or are taking a strong medication, please let us know when you call to schedule.
+It’s possible that your scores may not be accurate; many of the tests are timed and your scores are determined by how fast and accurate you are as compared to others in your age range.
+Call the testing center nearest you to discuss any impairment or disability, and whether the testing is right for you.

-We have been researching human abilities, and constructing and validating tests for these abilities for many years.
-Because they require the use of specialized apparatus, audiovisual equipment and individual administration, our battery of tests is only available at the Johnson O'Connor Research Foundation.
+We have been researching human abilities, and constructing and validating tests for these abilities since 1922.
+Because they require the use of specialized apparatus, audiovisual equipment and individual administration, our battery of tests is only available at the Johnson O’Connor Research Foundation.
 We measure natural abilities such as spatial visualization, musical aptitudes, different types of reasoning abilities, memories, and design aptitudes among others.

-No, just the offices in eleven major U.S. cities.
+No, just the offices in eleven major U.S. cities and our contractors in Florida and Austin, Texas.
 Visitors from abroad have often been able to take advantage of our program while in the USA for school, vacation, or business.
 Each testing center is located in a city with an international airport with convenient connections to our offices.